 Do you need to make a lot of coffee?
 Restaurant-level brewing systems work on a completely different level than home products, but just as with regular brewing equipment, some are better than others.
 Let’s find out if this system is worth your money.

-Among all the other espresso machines out there, this one might be the answer to all your coffee-making needs.
+Among all the other Breville machines out there, this one might be the answer to all your coffee-making needs.

 Here are the main things to consider before you go shopping.

 Breville’s Barista Express is a complete brewing system designed for high-speed delivery of great drinks.
 As a full system, it includes controlled grinding, espresso extraction, foaming, and other features for brewing different cups to customers’ specifications.
 It’s also designed to economize its usage of space, so it’s smaller than you may expect.

 The thing to consider here is that this is a professional system, which means it’s best for places that want to deliver a lot of coffee in a short time.
 That includes restaurants, restaurants, some churches, and similar facilities.
 If you’re not buying for those environments, move on.